 My mom died in her sleep.
 Her heart could not pump as it once did, and fluid collected around her lungs.
 When she could speak, she assured me there was no pain, so we spent as much time with her as we could.
 I can remember thinking that watching her disappear was actually beautiful, although I can’t remember why I thought that, anymore.

 I would make best friends and lose them.
 I would leave for school, come home again, get married, change jobs, and have babies.
 Through all of it, I always had a mother.
-For two weeks, I hid on the couch with the sheet over me like a tent.
+I hid on the couch with the sheet over me like a tent for a few weeks.
 My kids walked around the makeshift rabbit hole and prodded me, but in the end, climbed in and hunkered down.
 My husband padded around in socked feet, numb and in a fog because he had loved her, too, and time was watermarked by ramen noodles meals and tv shows.

 Two best friends, the most organized people I know, traveled up the coast to be with us, twice.
 They brought casseroles, helped dress my kids for the service and pinned photos of my mother to the board we would take to the funeral home.
 There are no words explaining how critical they were to my family’s health at that time, but more than likely they already know.
 The kind of people who don’t judge when you forget to bring your mother’s ashes into the house and the urn stays in the backseat of the car overnight because you drank a bottle and a half of chardonnay after the service.
 Another friend, someone I hadn’t seen in a lifetime, sent condolence via email and shared how he had coped with the early and unexpected death of his brother.
 It was such a sincere gesture I decided to send him something.
 It took all the energy I had to send it, but once I finally got that parcel to the post, my ascent began from nothing.
 Later that day, I sat in front of my computer.